stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   There was, he said, no public library or chamber of commerce in Innsmouth, but I could probably find my way about.
 The street I had come down was Federal.
-West of that were the fine old residence streets&mdash;Broad, Washington, Lafayette, and Adams&mdash;and east of it were the shoreward slums.
-It was in these slums&mdash;along Main Street&mdash;that I would find the old Georgian churches, but they were all long abandoned.
-It would be well not to make oneself too conspicuous in such neighbourhoods&mdash;especially north of the river&mdash;since the people were sullen and hostile.
+West of that were the fine old residence streets--Broad, Washington, Lafayette, and Adams--and east of it were the shoreward slums.
+It was in these slums--along Main Street--that I would find the old Georgian churches, but they were all long abandoned.
+It would be well not to make oneself too conspicuous in such neighbourhoods--especially north of the river--since the people were sullen and hostile.
 Some strangers had even disappeared.

   Certain spots were almost forbidden territory, as he had learned at considerable cost.
 One must not, for example, linger much around the Marsh refinery, or around any of the still used churches, or around the pillared Order of Dagon Hall at New Church Green.
-Those churches were very odd&mdash;all violently disavowed by their respective denominations elsewhere, and apparently using the queerest kind of ceremonials and clerical vestments.
-Their creeds were heterodox and mysterious, involving hints of certain marvellous transformations leading to bodily immortality&mdash;of a sort&mdash;on this earth.
-The youth&rsquo;s own pastor&mdash;Dr. Wallace of Asbury M. E. Church in Arkham&mdash;had gravely urged him not to join any church in Innsmouth.
+Those churches were very odd--all violently disavowed by their respective denominations elsewhere, and apparently using the queerest kind of ceremonials and clerical vestments.
+Their creeds were heterodox and mysterious, involving hints of certain marvellous transformations leading to bodily immortality--of a sort--on this earth.
+The youth's own pastor--Dr. Wallace of Asbury M. E. Church in Arkham--had gravely urged him not to join any church in Innsmouth.

-  As for the Innsmouth people&mdash;the youth hardly knew what to make of them.
+  As for the Innsmouth people--the youth hardly knew what to make of them.
 They were as furtive and seldom seen as animals that live in burrows, and one could hardly imagine how they passed the time apart from their desultory fishing.
-Perhaps&mdash;judging from the quantities of bootleg liquor they consumed&mdash;they lay for most of the daylight hours in an alcoholic stupor.
-They seemed sullenly banded together in some sort of fellowship and understanding&mdash;despising the world as if they had access to other and preferable spheres of entity.
-Their appearance&mdash;especially those staring, unwinking eyes which one never saw shut&mdash;was certainly shocking enough;
+Perhaps--judging from the quantities of bootleg liquor they consumed--they lay for most of the daylight hours in an alcoholic stupor.
+They seemed sullenly banded together in some sort of fellowship and understanding--despising the world as if they had access to other and preferable spheres of entity.
+Their appearance--especially those staring, unwinking eyes which one never saw shut--was certainly shocking enough;
 and their voices were disgusting.
 It was awful to hear them chanting in their churches at night, and especially during their main festivals or revivals, which fell twice a year on April 30th and October 31st.